-Much of my work is concerned with the criss-crossing of musical and urban histories in the nineteenth and twentieth centuries - especially, though not exclusively, in big cities like Paris and London.
+Much of my work is concerned with music and theatre in the British nineteenth century.
+I am particularly interested in the criss-crossing of musical and urban histories in big cities like London (and Paris).
 I like to approach the music of the past via the places and spaces with which it was commonly identified.
 This might mean paying close attention to particular sites of performance (Italian opera is a different beast when taken out of the theatre and into the street, for instance) or it might mean asking how music contributed to the (often multi-media) evocations of particular territories or landscapes.
-I'm also interested in how music and musicians have tended to travel and adapt.
+I also research the history of how music and musicians travel and adapt.
 The notion of cultural mobility is central to The Melodramatic Moment, a collection of essays that I edited with Katherine Hambridge (Durham) as well as my first monograph (in preparation), Music on the Move in Victorian London.
 If any of this is up your street, do get in touch.

-Longer term, I will be writing a study of sound and music in the early town planning movement (mainly in Britain, from the late-nineteenth to the early-twentieth century).
-I also aim to publish something on the history of musical cartography (see Grants below).
+Longer term, I plan to write a study of sound and music in the early town planning movement (mainly in Britain, from the late-nineteenth to the early-twentieth century).
+I also aim to publish something on the history of musical cartography (see the section on grants below).

 I was a founder member of the Hearing Landscape Critically research network, which brought together scholars and practitioners from various fields between 2012 and 2016 to address the significance of sound in landscape and the role of landscape in shaping our understanding of music.